LexMachinaInc/quadro/README.md

 To run this locally for UI changes, you can run just `npm start`, which will start up a local dev server.
 But you won't be able to make any API requests to Github or authenticate.

 To authenticate, you'll have to run `node server` in one tab, and in another `npm run build`.

+## Development

+Any work that you'd like to push to the repo, please do so in a branch off of `master`via a pull request.
+Assign the PR to `@wired4code`.

 ## Available Scripts